 Building the Workforce of Tomorrow: Key Skills for the AI Era

 As AI reshapes the business world, the skills we need are changing fast.
-MBO’s research shows that 37% of independent workers already integrate Gen AI into their work, illustrating the rapid adoption of this technology.
+MBO’s research shows that 37% of independent professionals now Gen AI use in their work, illustrating the rapid adoption of this technology.

 Furthermore, McKinsey estimates that by 2030, activities accounting for up to 30% of hours currently worked in the U.S. could be automated.

 What does this mean for you and your workforce?
-Skills that once seemed optional are now essential.
+Skills that once felt optional are quickly becoming essential.

 Technology Skills Evolving With AI

-While technical skills have always been valuable, some are now in extraordinary demand due to the rise of AI.
-Data science and machine learning expertise top many organizations’ wish lists.
+While technical expertise has always mattered, some skills are now in especially high demand thanks to the rise of AI.
+Data science and machine learning capabilities are at the top of many organizations’ lists.

-But an interesting shift is happening—those who can translate complex AI insights into clear business language or find innovative ways to use AI are becoming indispensable.
+But an interesting shift is happening—those who can translate complex AI insights into clear business terms or find innovative ways to use AI are becoming indispensable.

-Financial planning, computer programming, and other technical skills will continue to be valuable, but as you look ahead, here are five key skills to keep in mind.
+Financial planning, programming, and other technical skills will continue to be valuable.
+But as you look ahead, here are five key skills that stand out.

 1. Cybersecurity